Big Brother 22 (American season)

-The season finale was broadcast on October 28, 2020, after 85 days of competition, where season 16 runner-up Cody Calafiore was named the winner, defeating Enzo Palumbo in an unanimous final jury vote of 9-0.
-Da'Vonne Rogers was named the season's America's Favorite HouseGuest, winning the $25,000 dollar prize.
+The season finale was broadcast on October 28, 2020, after 85 days of competition, where season 16 runner-up Cody Calafiore was named the winner, defeating Enzo Palumbo in a unanimous final jury vote of 9–0.
+Da'Vonne Rogers was named the season's America's Favorite HouseGuest, winning the $25,000 prize.

 Format

 Big Brother follows a group of contestants, known as HouseGuests, who live inside a custom-built house outfitted with cameras and microphones recording their every move 24 hours a day.
 The HouseGuests are sequestered with no contact with the outside world.
 During their stay, the HouseGuests share their thoughts on their day-to-day lives inside the house in a private room known as the Diary Room.
 Each week, the HouseGuests compete in competitions in order to win power and safety inside the house.
 At the start of each week, the HouseGuests compete in a Head of Household (abbreviated as "HOH") competition.
 The winner of the HoH competition is immune from eviction and selects two HouseGuests to be nominated for eviction.
 Six HouseGuests are then selected to compete in the Power of Veto (abbreviated as "PoV") competition: the reigning HoH, the nominees, and three other HouseGuests chosen by random draw.
 The winner of the PoV competition has the right to either revoke the nomination of one of the nominated HouseGuests or leave them as is.
 If the veto winner uses this power, the HoH must immediately nominate another HouseGuest for eviction.
 The PoV winner is also immune from being named as the replacement nominee.
 On eviction night, all HouseGuests vote to evict one of the nominees, though the Head of Household and the nominees are not allowed to vote.
 This vote is conducted in the privacy of the Diary Room.
 In the event of a tie, the Head of Household casts the tie-breaking vote.
 The nominee with the most votes is evicted from the house.
 The last nine evicted HouseGuests comprise the Jury and are sequestered in a separate location following their eviction and ultimately decide the winner of the season.
 The Jury is only allowed to see the competitions and ceremonies that include all of the remaining HouseGuests; they are not shown any interviews or other footage that might include strategy or details regarding nominations.
 The viewing public is able to award an additional prize of by choosing "America's Favorite HouseGuest".
 All evicted HouseGuests are eligible to win this award except for those who either voluntarily leave or are forcibly removed for rule violations.

-This is the first season since Big Brother 14 not to hold a "Battle Back" competition.